Important Disclaimer

 The top 10 safest experimental aircraft are almost all slow, high-wing STOL designs.
 The Zenith CH 750 tops the list at just 3.6% fatal — meaning 96.4% of pilots who have an accident in a CH 750 survive.
 The Just Aircraft SuperSTOL, Pietenpol Air Camper, and Kitfox all follow the same pattern: slow approach speeds, short landing distances, and docile handling.

 When your engine quits at 2,000 feet, you need somewhere to land.
-A Kitfox can put down in a 200-foot clearing at 35 knots.
-A Lancair IV needs 2,000+ feet and arrives at 80+ knots.
+A Kitfox can put down in a short clearing at low speed.
+A Lancair IV needs a long runway and arrives fast.
 Same emergency, vastly different outcomes.

 Moderate Risk: 15-30% Fatal Rate